 Certificate in Digital Media + Design Course Outline

 Introduction to drawing and digital processes related to photography, moving image, and concept design.
 Course content is designed to offer students an understanding of drawing practices as part of the graphic design workflow.
-Major projects for this course include digital photography and imaging, motion graphics, storyboarding, concept design, and drawing for comics.
-In parallel to developing an in-depth understanding of conceptualisation sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Premiere Pro and Adobe After Effects are developed within this course.
+Major projects for this course include digital photography and imaging, motion graphics, storyboarding, and concept design.
+In parallel to developing an in-depth understanding of conceptualisation sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Premiere Pro and After Effects are developed within this course.

 This is an introduction to illustration processes and techniques with a focus on the study of creative approaches to digital production and graphical styles.
 Students will select and experiment from a range of illustrative media and contemporary themes to develop technical skills related to rendering both analogue and digital.